emlid/navio2-docs/docs/index.md

 ##Collaboration

 This document can be edited on GitHub in markdown.
-If you find any mistakes, typos or  pieces that are not documented well enough please send pull requests.
+If you find any mistakes, typos or  pieces that are not documented well enough simply open an issue or contribute by sending a pull request.

 ##Discussion